 On the flip side, it makes people want to create something like that.
 When I started reading about these groups, many of them started with good intentions.
 Synanon, the group this is based on most, began as a drug rehab group.
 They wanted to help people that nobody wanted to help.
 That’s because there is a need and desire for it.

 Michael Mann talked about that when he made HEAT and COLLATERAL, it’s a sparsely populated place looking for a connection.
 And Synanon was something that I had heard about years ago that wanted to fix people whether they wanted to be fixed.

 The really scary moment with the was when they decided that nobody is ever cured of their addiction.
 That flips the whole thing around – ‘you have to come live with us’ – and suddenly, the entire thing has changed.

-Why not?
-I was only visiting, and I had no money, so the joke’s on them –
+I figured: “why not?”
+I was only visiting, and I had no money, so the joke was on them –

 I bet you saw them lose interest in you quickly.